OnTheGoSystems/toolset-cli/docs/views/template/assign.md

 ### OPTIONS

 &lt;id&gt;
-: The ID for the content template that will be duplicated
+: The ID for the content template that will be duplicated.

 [\--assignment_group=&lt;string&gt;]
 : The usage group type.
 Can take values: singles, archives, taxonomy.